qexat/garnet/README.md

    stuff to call it, easy for it to call arbitrary stuff.
  * Compiles fast

+Another way to think about it is "Garnet wants to be the Lua of system programming languages".
+Small, flexible, made of a few powerful parts that fit together well, easy to port and implement and toy around with, reasonably fast.

 ## Pain points in Rust to think about

  * You can't be generic over mutability and ownership, so for example